wentasah/ros2nix/README.md

    ros2nix --output-as-nix-pkg-name --fetch $(find -name package.xml|grep -v ament_cmake)
    ```

-   This will create all Nix expressions in the current directory and
+   This will create all Nix expressions in the current directory.
+The
-   named according to their package names.
-The expressions will
+   files will be named according to their package names.
+The
-   _fetch_ the source code from GitHub instead of from local
+   expressions will _fetch_ the source code from GitHub instead of
-   filesystem.
-Note that we ignore ament_cmake packages forked by
+   from the local filesystem.
+Note that we ignore ament_cmake packages
-   autoware since they break the build.
+   forked by autoware since they break the build.

 2. Try building some packages:
    ```